 A Bible Study by Jack Kelley

-In Israel sundown Sept 16th 2012 marked the beginning of the year 5773, when Jews everywhere celebrate Rosh Hashanah, literally “head of the year.”
+This is the time of year when Jews everywhere celebrate Rosh Hashanah, literally “head of the year.”
 Although just before the Exodus the Lord changed the calendar so that the year would begin in the spring (Exodus 12:1) the Israelites continued to celebrate the New Year in the fall since Rosh Hashanah is an important date for other reasons.

 Happy Birthday, Lord